pypeit/PypeIt-development-suite/README.md

 File Stream is a Dropbox-like application that syncs your Google Drive with a local directory on your machine.

-If you cannot or would rather
-not use Google File Stream, you can simply download the appropriate files directly using the Google Drive web interface (although this can be a bit onerous and does not keep in sync with the remote Team Drive).

 Using Google File Stream, the PypeIt team drive you will be able to access the development suite data at the path:

 ```
 /Volumes/GoogleDrive/Team\ Drives/PHYS-GP-Hennawi/PypeIt/PypeIt-development-suite/
 ```

+If you cannot or would rather
+not use Google File Stream, you can simply download the appropriate files directly using the Google Drive web interface (although this can be a bit onerous and does not keep in sync with the remote Team Drive).
+Alternately you can use [rclone](https://rclone.org/) to manually copy or sync with the Google Drive.

 The Team Drive contains three directories that should be accessible for testing PypeIt (see below): `RAW_DATA`, and `CALIBS`.